 If you are a hunter, and you would like to have a furry companion by your side, but you do not know what breed to choose from, then this guide is for you.

-I am going to go over the 4 types of hunting dogs that will best suit your hunting style and also cover 3 of the characteristics that you need to look for before choosing a breed.
+I will go over the 4 types of hunting dogs that will best suit your hunting style and cover 3 of the characteristics that you need to look for before choosing a breed.

-As a bonus, I have listed 41 of the best dog breeds that are best suited for hunting and also some of their characteristics.
+As a bonus, I have listed 41 of the best dog breeds best suited for hunting and some of their characteristics.
 Without further ado, let’s get started.

 Let’s start with the first type.

 This type of hunting dog is especially good at tracking animals with their keen sense of smell.
-Animals that was shot and fled can be tracked with this type of dog.
-Some scent dog can also be used to track convicts.
+Animals that were shot and fled can be tracked with this type of dog.
+Some scent dogs can also be used to track convicts.

 The sight dog is best used to spot the game that you intend to hunt.
 This dog will either bark or perform a sure way to inform you that they have detected something.
-The most common type of spotter is the Pointer because of its ability to points its body to the position of the prey.
+The most common type of spotter is the Pointer because of its ability to point its body to the prey’s position.

 The last type is also a flushing dog.
-This type is used to flush birds or smaller animals from their hiding place to expose them to the hunter.
-These dogs might jump or bark in a specific area which will make the animals flee.
+This type is used for flushing birds or smaller animals from their hiding place to expose them to the hunter.
+These dogs might jump or bark in a specific area, which will make the animals flee.
 An excellent example of a flushing dog is an English Springer Spaniel.

 The characteristics are purely based upon a specific type of hunting dog.
 I will break down each characteristic below.

-Temperament can also be referred to as the personality traits of a specific breed and not an individual dog of a breed.
-So when you talk about the temperament, then you refer to the traits of a breed that fall under their personality.
-For hunting purposes, you want a dog that will naturally chase the prey, and that will also follow your commands.
+Temperament can also be referred to as a specific breed’s personality traits and not an individual dog of a breed.
+So when you talk about temperament, you refer to the traits of a breed that fall under their personality.
+For hunting purposes, you want a dog that will naturally chase the prey and follow your commands.
 They also need to be intelligent enough to train and be hard working.
 Dogs also need to be able to withstand the noise produced from a gunshot.

 In the case of retrievers, their fur needs to help them cope with being wet.
-Golden retrievers have a thick hairy coat that has waterproof capabilities that will help them better retrieve fallen duck in a dam.
+Golden retrievers have a thick hairy coat with waterproof capabilities that will help them better retrieve fallen duck in a dam.